AI Summary of Peer-Reviewed Research

 Research title:

-Yield curve factors predict growth in some countries, not inflation
+Yield curve factors predict growth better in some countries

 Authors: